seatgeek/soulmate/README.markdown

 Then you can query soulmate at the /sm url, for example: http://localhost:3000/sm/search?types[]=venues&limit=6&term=kitten

+You can also config your redis instance:

+    # config/initializers/soulmate.rb

+    Soulmate.redis = 'redis://127.0.0.1:6379/0'
+    # or you can asign an existing instance of Redis, Redis::Namespace, etc.
+    # Soulmate.redis = $redis

 ### Rendering an autocompleter

 Soulmate doesn't include any client-side code necessary to render an autocompleter, but Mitch Crowe put together a pretty cool looking jquery plugin designed for exactly that: <a href="https://github.com/mcrowe/soulmate.js">soulmate.js</a>.